 The Jewish Public Affairs Committee of California (JPAC) is the largest single-state coalition of Jewish organizations in the nation.
-Comprised of local Jewish Federations, Jewish Community Relations Committees and Councils, Jewish Family Service agencies, and many other Jewish community advocacy groups from throughout California we advocate on behalf of traditional community concerns, and broadly shared values that affect the citizens of our State.
+Comprised of local Jewish Federations, Jewish Community Relations Committees and Councils, Jewish Family Service agencies, and many other Jewish community advocacy groups from throughout California, we advocate on behalf of traditional community concerns and broadly shared values that affect the citizens of our State.
 Our mission is to advocate for issues and legislation that impacts our member organizations, the clients they serve, and the CA Jewish community as a whole in Sacramento.

-JPAC’s annual Advocacy Day in Sacramento takes place each May and attracts hundreds of activists from around the state to participate in workshops, form alliances, and lobby legislators and Administration officials.
+JPAC’s annual Advocacy Day in Sacramento takes place each May and attracts hundreds of advocates from around the state to participate in workshops, form alliances, and lobby legislators and Administration officials.

 JPAC is non-partisan and a registered 501 (c) 4.

 Membership in JPAC enables your community to civically engage, learn more about the legislative process in Sacramento, and influence legislation that impacts your community and the broader California Jewish community.
 JPAC membership provides opportunities to network with similar organizations and be a part of a larger voice calling for policies that benefit the Jewish community in California and the population at large.